IFB-ElixirFr/sandboxbioscenarios/session03/steps/step01.md

 ### Note about the tabulation and newline characters

-You may look at the content of the SAOUHSC.bed file.
+You may look at the contents of the SAOUHSC.bed file.

 ```bash
 cat SAOUHSC.bed
 ```

-You will notice that it contains several lines and columns.
+You'll notice that it contains several rows and columns.
-This `.bed` file is a classical tabulated file.
-It means that each column is separated by a `\t` character.
-This character looks like a large space character although it is different.
-We can display any character string using the `echo` command.
+This `.bed` file is a classic **tabulated file**.
+This means that each column is separated by a `\t` character.
+This character looks like a large space, although it's different.
+We can display any string using the `echo` command.

 ```bash
 echo -e "A string with spaces separators"